These Chewy Chocolate Gingerbread Cookies are a delicious cookie recipe for everyone!

 - Put butter and grated ginger into the bowl of an electric mixer fitted with the paddle attachment.
 Mix on medium speed until lightened, about 4 minutes.
 Add brown sugar; mix until combined.
 Add molasses; mix until combined.

-- Preheat oven to 325°F. Line 2 baking sheets with parchment paper.
-Roll dough into 1 1/2-inch balls; space 2 inches apart on baking sheets.
+- Preheat the oven to 325°F. Line 2 baking sheets with parchment paper.
+Roll dough into 1½ inch balls and space 2 inches apart on baking sheets.
 Refrigerate 20 minutes.

 - Roll balls in granulated sugar.
-Bake until surfaces crack slightly, 10-12 minutes.
+Bake until surfaces crack slightly, 10 to 12 minutes.
 Let cool on sheets 5 minutes.
 Transfer to wire rack, and let cool completely.